Fraud Article

 1. Critical mass of customers across industries

-2. High transaction volumes to generate meaningful patterns
+2. High volumes to generate meaningful patterns

 The compound effect of crosslinking